Water polo: Rules

 The rules of water polo cover the play, procedures, equipment and officiating of water polo.
-These rules are similar throughout the world, although slight variations to the rules do occur regionally and depending on the governing body.
-Governing bodies of water polo include FINA, the international governing organization for the rules; LEN, which governs the rules for international European matches; the NCAA rules, which govern the rules for collegiate matches in the United States; the NFHS rules which govern the rules in high schools in the US and the IOC rules which govern the rules at Olympic events.
+These rules are similar throughout the world, although slight variations to the rules occur regionally and depending on the governing body.
+Governing bodies of water polo include World Aquatics, the international governing organization; European Aquatics, which governs international European matches; the NCAA, which governs collegiate matches in the United States; the NFHS, which governs high schools in the US, and the IOC, which governs Olympic events.

 Positions

 There are seven players in the water from each team at one time.
 There are six players that play out and one goalkeeper.
 Unlike most common team sports, there is little positional play; field players will often fill several positions throughout the game as situations demand.
 These positions usually consist of a center forward, a center back, the two wing players and the two drivers.
 Players who are skilled in all positions of offense or defense are called utility players.
 Utility players tend to come off of the bench, though this is not absolute.
 Certain body types are more suited for particular positions, and left-handed players are especially coveted on the right-hand side of the field, allowing teams to launch two-sided attacks.